-I hope you are having a good day. :)
+I hope you are having a great weekend.
+Thanks for dropping by. :)